-The conjunction of Saturn and Jupiter on December 21 is being billed as a “Christmas Star.”
-Because the two massive planets will appear to be just .1 degree apart, they will look to Earthlings like one big bright star, suggestive of the Star of Bethlehem that heralded Jesus’ birth.
+The conjunction of Saturn and Jupiter that happened on December 21, 2020, was billed as a “Christmas Star.”
+Because the two massive planets appeared to be just .1 degree apart, they looked to Earthlings like one big bright star, suggestive of the Star of Bethlehem that heralded Jesus’ birth.

 But if Grant Mathews’ theory is correct, it pales in comparison to what happened in the sky 2,020-odd years ago, leading “wise men from the East” to seek out the newborn king.